 Meal plans are not required for off-campus students.
 Visit Wake Forest Dining Services for more information regarding individual meal plans.
 To request a meal plan, please request your meal plan when registering your address or email firstname.lastname@example.org with your complete name, student ID number, and your meal plan choice.

 How do I apply to live off-campus?

-All students requesting to live off-campus must register their off-campus address and landlord contact information online each academic year.
+All students requesting to live off-campus must register their off-campus address information online each academic year.
 Once that registration is complete and their Landlord’s Information form is on file, the request will be processed and approval sent to the student.

 If I live off-campus now, and have been approved to do so, do I need to re-apply to continue living off-campus for the following academic year?

 Yes.
 You have only been approved to live off-campus for the current academic year and if there is a desire to remain off-campus, a new application needs to be submitted.

 If I live on-campus during the fall semester, can I move off-campus for the spring semester?